ztimothy96/page_turner/README.md

 # page_turner

-An automatic page turner!
-(Intended for pianists, but perhaps there are other use cases?)
+This repo started as an automatic page-turner for pianists, but now I just put music-related things in here.

+## How to use the page turner
 Instructions:

 0. Download the facial landmarks detector and place in root folder.
 Install all dependencies (imutils, opencv-python, numpy, dlib, keyboard, shlex).